 Security concerns when starting processes

-When starting a subprocess on a typical Unix system, fork() is called, and the host process is copied.
+is called, and the host process is copied.
 Modern Unix systems have a copy-on-write implementation of that syscall, meaning that the operation does not copy all the memory of the host process over.
-Forking is (almost) immediately followed by calling execve() in the child process — which transforms the calling process into a new process.
+Forking is (almost) immediately followed by calling execve()

-While Python hides that away from us, we may need to call some OS functions directly and manage the creation of processes through the OS.
-For example, by using system() calls or invoking shell commands.
-The problem here is that system() calls expect arguments as strings and will use the shell to evaluate these arguments.
+calls expect arguments as strings and will use the shell to evaluate these arguments.
 This can be exploited by using malicious arguments to execute arbitrary commands or even get full shell access and hack the host system.

-A secure way to interact with the OS is by using the subprocess module and setting the keyword shell=False.
+A secure way to interact with the OS is by using the subprocess module and setting the keyword shell=False

 Running processes in the background